ianprime0509/rsudoku/README.md

   * [Commands](#tui-commands)
 * [License](#license)

+## Installation <a name="installation"></a>

+To install RSudoku, simply clone this repository and run `cargo install` inside the project directory.
+Cargo will take care of all the dependencies; there are no external libraries (such as ncurses) that need to be installed on the system.
+Despite this, I have not tested RSudoku on any platform besides Linux, and due to the use of signals (for terminal resize handling) I suspect it will not work at all on Windows without a POSIX environment such as Cygwin.

 ## Usage <a name="usage"></a>

 For a description of basic usage from the command line, run `rsudoku